Quick Answer

 Collection, Analysis & Evaluation of Data (Function 1, 49%)

-• Due Diligence Activities: Due diligence defends the Securities Act disclosure standard, which attaches liability to both an untrue statement of material fact and a material omission, and non-issuer defendants escape it only by proving a reasonable investigation whose depth slides with issuer type, security type, underwriting arrangement, and information availability.
-On an M&A deal the same workstreams sit on both desks with the verbs flipped: the sell-side banker builds the data room, hosts buyers, and runs reverse diligence on the buyers' ability to close, while the buy-side banker consumes the record, inspects, and hunts synergies.
-Layered on any public-company target are the three Sarbanes-Oxley checkpoints: no issuer loans to insiders, insider ownership reports within two business days, and dual management-plus-auditor internal-control assertions.
+- Due Diligence Activities: Due diligence defends the Securities Act disclosure standard, which attaches liability to both an untrue statement of material fact and a material omission; non-issuer defendants escape it only by proving a reasonable investigation whose depth slides with the issuer, security type, the defendant's role, and reliance on knowledgeable personnel.
+On an M&A deal the same eight comparison categories line up on both desks with the verbs flipped: the sell-side banker indexes the data room and runs reverse due diligence on the buyers' ability to close, while the buy-side banker runs background checks and risk discovery (off-balance-sheet, unfunded liabilities) and hunts cost-saving synergies; layered on any public-company target are three Sarbanes-Oxley checkpoints, no issuer loans, Form 4 within two business days, and dual management-plus-auditor internal-control assertions.

 Underwriting & New Financing (Function 2, 27%)

-• Public Offerings: Every registered offering rides the registration spine: pre-filing means silence (any offer conditions the market and is gun-jumping), the waiting period opens oral offers plus three written lanes (tombstone, red herring, free-writing prospectus) with sales still barred, and the post-effective period allows sales once the final prospectus is filed, with access-equals-delivery satisfying the duty while the 48-hour rule still forces preliminary-prospectus delivery in an Initial Public Offering.
-Layered on top are shelf registration and the Well-Known Seasoned Issuer automatic shelf (3-year life, effective on filing) and the JOBS Act Emerging Growth Company framework (5 years, test-the-waters, 2 years of audited financials).
-Regulation FD polices selective disclosure (intentional cured simultaneously, non-intentional within 24 hours), and the corporate-financing and conflicts rules run the fairness review with a qualified independent underwriter when a member takes 5% or more of proceeds.
+- Public Offerings: Every registered offering rides the registration spine: pre-filing means silence (any offer is gun-jumping), the waiting period opens oral offers plus three written lanes (tombstone, red herring, free-writing prospectus) with sales still barred, and the post-effective period allows sales once the final prospectus is filed, satisfying access-equals-delivery.
+The 48-hour rule still forces preliminary-prospectus delivery for a previously nonreporting issuer.
+Layered on top: the WKSI automatic shelf (3-year life, $700 million float OR $1 billion registered debt) and the JOBS Act EGC framework (5 years or an earlier trigger, $1.235 billion revenue cap, 2 years of audited financials).
+Regulation FD polices selective disclosure, and FINRA's fairness review runs no fixed compensation ceiling, a 180-day lock-up, and a QIU only when no other route applies.

-• Underwriting Syndicate Activities: A syndicate is held together by the Agreement Among Underwriters, signed with several-not-joint liability, and the Selected Dealers' Agreement, signed by selling-group dealers who bear no inventory risk and earn only the concession.
-Commitment type decides who eats unsold shares: firm commitment (principal, underwriter's risk), best efforts (agent, issuer's risk), with all-or-none and mini-max as contingency variants that trigger the prohibited-representations and escrow rules, and standby as a firm commitment on a rights offering.
-Lock-ups are private 180-day contracts, not SEC mandates, with the underwriter holding the waiver right.
-Regulation M restricts distribution participants (with an actively-traded exception) across a no-day, 1-day, or 5-day restricted period the lead manager documents with FINRA deal wires.
+- Underwriting Syndicate Activities: A syndicate runs on the Agreement Among Underwriters (several-not-joint liability) and the Selected Dealers' Agreement, signed by dealers who bear no inventory risk and earn only the concession.
+Commitment type decides who eats unsold shares: firm commitment (principal, underwriter's risk), best efforts (agent, issuer's risk), with all-or-none and mini-max as contingency variants triggering the prohibited-representations and escrow rules, and standby as a firm commitment on a rights offering.
+Lock-ups are private, typically 180-day contracts, not SEC mandates, with the underwriter usually holding the waiver right.
+Regulation M restricts distribution participants (actively-traded exception) and, in parallel, issuers and shareholders (no exception), across a no-day, 1-day, or 5-day period; the selling-agreement disclosure rule lives inside the dealer agreements, not the prospectus.

-• Execution and Distribution: Execution starts with the road show (management presents, bankers coach) launched after the red herring is filed, feeding non-binding indications of interest into the book, whose demand the bookrunner reads to size, price, and time the print.
-Allocation splits retail from the institutional pot, and the gross spread divides 20% management, 20% underwriting, and 60% selling concession (the only variable piece).
-Post-pricing support runs through the greenshoe (up to 15% of the base, typically 30 days) and stabilizing bids (at or below the offering price, one at a time), while Regulation M restricts participant trading before pricing.
-The new-issue rule keeps restricted persons out of common-equity Initial Public Offerings, bars spinning, and enforces fixed pricing; Regulation Best Interest, suitability, and Form CRS protect the end customer.
+- Execution and Distribution: The road show launches after the red herring is filed, feeding non-binding IOIs into the book; the bookrunner reads the demand curve to recommend size, price, and timing for the issuer to approve.
+Allocation splits retail (free retention) from the institutional pot (fixed or jump-ball), and the gross spread divides 20% management, 20% underwriting, 60% selling concession, the only variable piece, by convention not rule.
+Post-pricing support runs through the greenshoe (up to 15% of the base) and stabilizing bids (one at a time, downward only), while Regulation M restricts trading through the distribution and the short-sale rule bars restricted-period shorts from the offering.
+The new-issue rule keeps restricted persons out of common-equity IPOs; Reg BI, suitability, and Form CRS protect the customer; NSMIA preempts state registration, never antifraud.

-• Post-Execution Financing Activities: Post-execution is the recordkeeping-and-billing layer on top of an already-executed deal: the underwriter assembles the deal file (correspondence, marketing archives, road show, book-building, prospectuses), created at mandate and preserved for years, not closed at settlement.
-The recordkeeping rules set the three retention tiers: 6 years for principal books, 3 years for order tickets and communications, and life of the enterprise plus at least 3 years for organizational documents, with the first 2 years easily accessible and communications stored in an audit-trail system.
-Watch the retention swaps: 6 years for ledgers, 3 years for communications, 4 years for customer complaints.
-The syndicate manager settles within 90 days of the syndicate settlement date, and public corporate debt gets a two-stage payout of at least 70% within 30 days and the remainder within 90.
+- Post-Execution Financing Activities: Post-execution work is the recordkeeping-and-billing layer on top of an already-executed deal: the underwriter assembles the deal file, created at mandate, preserved for years, not closed at settlement.
+The SEC "records to be made" rule sets what to create and keep current by the next business day; "records to be preserved" sets three tiers: 6 years for principal books, 3 years for order tickets and communications (first 2 years easily accessible, WORM or audit-trail storage), life of the enterprise for organizational documents.
+Watch the swaps: 4 years for customer complaints, 3 years after termination for associated-person records.
+The manager effects final settlement within 90 days of the syndicate settlement date with an itemized statement; public corporate debt gets a two-stage payout, at least 70% within 30 days, remainder within 90.

-• Exempt Securities (1933 Act): The Securities Act of 1933 presumes registration, so an exempt security is the category-wide pass on three paths: the traditional intrastate safe harbor tests the state of incorporation and bars out-of-state offers, while the modernized intrastate exemption tests the principal place of business and allows out-of-state offers, yet both forbid out-of-state sales, share the four doing-business alternatives (80% revenues, assets, or net proceeds, or a majority of employees), and lock resales to in-state residents for six months.
-Regulation A files an offering statement and is qualified, not registered, splitting into Tier 1 (up to $20 million, no audit, state review) and Tier 2 (up to $75 million, audited financials, state preemption, 10% non-accredited cap, ongoing reporting).
-Testing the waters is allowed, and Regulation A securities trade freely on qualification unlike the intrastate six-month lock.
+- Exempt Securities (1933 Act): The 1933 Act presumes registration, so an exempt security is the category-wide pass this unit covers on three paths: the traditional intrastate safe harbor (BOTH incorporation and principal place of business in-state, bars out-of-state offers), the modernized exemption (drops incorporation, allows out-of-state offers), and Regulation A. Both intrastate paths forbid sales to anyone but an actual or reasonably-believed in-state resident, share the four doing-business alternatives (80% revenues, assets, or net proceeds, or a majority of employees), and lock resales in-state for six months.
+Regulation A is qualified, not registered, splitting into Tier 1 (up to $20 million, no audit) and Tier 2 (up to $75 million, audited, NSMIA-preempted, 10% non-accredited cap, ongoing reporting); its securities trade freely on qualification, unlike the intrastate lock.

 M&A, Tender Offers & Restructuring (Function 3, 24%)

-• M&A: Buy-Side Transactions: Before pricing anything, the buy-side banker gates the deal on whether the acquirer can execute it (strategy, resources, financial capacity), because a deal can clear valuation and still be unfundable.
-The target is valued four ways: trading comps set the standalone floor, precedent transactions anchor the high end with a 25% to 50%+ control premium, Discounted Cash Flow triangulates intrinsic value (terminal value drives about 75% of it), and the Leveraged Buyout sets the walkaway.
-In parallel the banker diagnoses anti-takeover defenses (a friendly bid with prior board approval sidesteps the control-share, fair-price, and business-combination statutes), designs tax structure (the reverse triangular merger preserves contracts; tax deferral rides only the stock portion), and clears credit before arranging committed financing.
-It converges into a two-step bid: a non-binding Indication of Interest range, then a partially binding Letter of Intent.
+- M&A: Buy-Side Transactions: The buy-side banker gates the deal on whether the acquirer can execute (strategy, resources, capacity), then reviews the seller's CIM and values the target four ways: trading comps (no control premium), precedent transactions (often control value), DCF (terminal value sensitized), and LBO (sponsor-price cross-check).
+The banker diagnoses defenses (prior board approval can sidestep control-share, fair-price, and business-combination statutes), coordinates tax structure (the reverse triangular merger preserves contracts; deferral rides only the stock portion), and arranges financing, converging into a two-step bid: an Indication of Interest range, then a Letter of Intent, inside the target board's Unocal/Revlon backdrop.

-• Fairness Opinions: A fairness opinion is a financial advisor's written conclusion that the consideration in a deal is fair, from a financial point of view, to the named party, and it supports (but does not replace) the board's state-law duty of care.
-Inside the bank the FINRA fairness-opinion rule demands written procedures with a fairness committee (balanced, non-deal-team review), and the analysis must rest on a substantial basis while disclosing whether client data was verified.
-When the opinion will reach public shareholders, the letter carries six disclosures headlined by the success fee, stapled financing, and the two-year material-relationships lookback, because the rule discloses conflicts rather than prohibiting them.
-That opinion then drives a separate proxy disclosure under Regulation M-A that adds advisor selection and a summary of the analyses.
+- Fairness Opinions: A fairness opinion is a financial advisor's written conclusion that an M&A deal's consideration is fair, from a financial point of view, to the named party; it supports, but does not replace, the board's state-law duty of care on both buy-side and sell-side mandates.
+Inside the bank, FINRA requires written procedures with a fairness committee (selection, qualifications, balanced non-deal-team review, and valuation appropriateness).
+Once the opinion may reach public shareholders, the letter must carry six disclosures, headlined by the success fee, stapled financing, and the two-year lookback, because the rule discloses conflicts rather than prohibiting them; a separate six-category SEC proxy regime under Regulation M-A then adds advisor selection and a summary of analyses.

-• Signing to Closing: Signing is not closing: the definitive agreement binds the parties to close subject to conditions, and the gap period runs disclosure, regulatory clearance, and communications.
-Cash deals file a proxy while stock deals add a joint proxy and prospectus on Form S-4 (one document, two hats), and the acquirer's 20% share issuance triggers a second vote.
-Closing conditions must all hold, with bring-down (reps still true at closing) kept distinct from no-material-adverse-change (a durationally significant Material Adverse Effect, rarely cleared).
-Deal protection locks the parties in through the no-shop, a fiduciary out with a short matching period, a 1% to 4% target break fee, and a larger buyer reverse termination fee.
-The merger current report is due within 4 business days of signing while the press release and deck ride along as exhibits, and the banker develops all of it but signs none of it.
+- Signing to Closing: Signing is not closing: the definitive agreement binds the parties to close subject to conditions, and the gap period runs disclosure, regulatory clearance, and communications for both bankers.
+Cash deals file a Schedule 14A proxy; stock deals add a joint proxy and prospectus on Form S-4, and a large issuance triggers a second vote.
+Closing conditions must hold, bring-down distinct from no-MAC.
+Deal protection locks the parties in through the no-shop, a fiduciary out, a target break fee, and a larger buyer reverse fee.
+The 8-K is due within 4 business days while the furnished press release and deck ride as exhibits, and the banker develops all of it but signs and distributes none.

-• Tender Offer Regulations: The Williams Act built a neutral disclosure-and-process regime and split tender offers into the third-party rules (bidder over 5% after consummation) and the universal rules (every offer), with courts filling the missing definition through a multi-factor test.
-The bidder files its disclosure statement at commencement, the target answers on its solicitation/recommendation statement within 10 business days (recommend, oppose, neutral, or unable, never silence), and the offer stays open at least 20 business days, extending 10 for price or percentage changes.
-Equal treatment (all-holders, best-price with its independent-committee compensation carve-out) blocks side deals, and the tender-offer insider-trading rule bans trading on deal information with no fiduciary breach required.
-Add proration for oversubscribed partial offers, the optional subsequent period with no withdrawal rights, and the under-5% mini-tender that still owes anti-fraud.
+- Tender Offer Regulations: The Williams Act built a neutral disclosure regime, splitting tender offers into the third-party rules (registered equity, bidder over 5% after consummation) and the universal rules (every offer), with courts filling the "tender offer" gap via the Wellman 8-factor test.
+The bidder files Schedule TO at commencement, the target answers on Schedule 14D-9 within 10 business days (recommend, oppose, neutral, or unable, never silence), and the offer stays open at least 20 business days.
+Withdrawal rights revive after 60 calendar (third-party) or 40 business days (self-tender).
+Equal treatment (all-holders, best-price) blocks side deals; insider trading is banned with no fiduciary breach required.
+Add proration and the under-5% mini-tender still owing anti-fraud: framework, timing, document.

-• Financial Restructuring and Bankruptcy: Distress is a waterfall, and the Absolute Priority Rule is its engine: debtor-in-possession financing and administrative expenses sit on top, secured beats unsecured, mezzanine ranks at the bottom of the debt stack, and equity is wiped before junior debt is impaired.
-Chapter 11 keeps the debtor in possession under an automatic stay, funded by tiered debtor-in-possession financing (a priming lien can outrank pre-petition secured lenders with adequate protection), and a plan confirms only after a separate disclosure statement and a class vote of more than two-thirds in amount and one-half in number, or a non-consensual cramdown.
-The company can move faster through a prepackaged case, a free-and-clear going-concern asset sale via a stalking-horse auction, or an out-of-court exchange offer (though holdouts can sink it).
-On the M&A side, the merger-vote-as-sale rule triggers Form S-4 registration for stock deals, and Regulation M-A folds everything into one joint proxy statement and prospectus.
+- Financial Restructuring and Bankruptcy: Distress flows down a priority waterfall, enforced at cramdown by the Absolute Priority Rule: DIP financing and admin expenses sit on top, secured beats unsecured, mezzanine sits near the bottom, and equity is wiped before junior debt is impaired.
+Chapter 11 keeps the debtor in possession under an automatic stay; a plan confirms after a disclosure statement and a two-thirds-amount, over-half-number vote, or cramdown.
+Faster paths: a prepackaged case, a going-concern sale, or an out-of-court exchange (holdouts can sink one).
+The merger-vote-as-sale rule triggers Form S-4 under the Regulation M-A / Schedule 14A overlay.

 That's the whole exam on one page.
 If you can read each line and hear the full unit behind it, you're ready.